grygoryshyn/Ebb-app/terms.md

 ## Your data

-Your goals are yours.
+Your moments are yours.
 Ebb stores them on your device and, with Pro and sync enabled, in your own iCloud account.
 See the Privacy Policy for details.